Medically reviewed on February 9, 2018

 How should I take alogliptin and pioglitazone?

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
 Use the medicine exactly as directed.

 You may take this medicine with or without food.

 Do not break an alogliptin and pioglitazone tablet.
 Swallow it whole.

-Alogliptin and pioglitazone is only part of a treatment program that may also include diet, exercise, weight control, blood sugar testing, vision exams, and special medical care.
+Alogliptin and pioglitazone is only part of a complete treatment program that may also include diet, exercise, weight control, regular blood sugar testing, and special medical care.
 Follow your doctor's instructions very closely.

 Store at room temperature away from moisture, heat, and light.
 Keep the bottle tightly closed when not in use.